zZedx/The-Lodge-Lyfe---Frontend/README.md

 # Cabin Booking Dashboard

-This is a cabin booking dashboard application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This repository contains the frontend code for the Cabin Booking Dashboard, a modern web application built using React.js.

 ## Features